kdouda/chat-tui/readme.md

 * perhaps some basic security checks in passwords and such, reserving some system usernames, escaping names (formatting can be used in them)
 * more colours in the UI
 * better exception handling
+* npm scripts to run chat and client

 ## Things that could be added